rdwatters/wattersio/content/singletons/resume.md

 title: "Resume"
 subtitle:
 modified: false
+description: If you are looking to reach out for professional reasons, please take a look at my résumé.
 type: singletons
 tags: []
 categories:
-removefromsearch: true
+removefromsearch:
 ---

 ## Profile

-Experienced web professional with a deep understanding of content strategy, storytelling, web publishing, front-end development, web performance, analytics, and search engine optimization.
+Experienced web professional with a deep understanding of content strategy, content marketing, web publishing, front-end development, web performance, analytics, and search engine optimization.

 ## Experience